fraenkel-lab/OmicsIntegrator/README.md

 Running forest.py
 -----------------

-Forest **requires** the msgsteiner package as well as the boost library.
+Forest **requires** the compiled msgsteiner package as well as the boost library.

 ```
 Usage: PCSF.py [options]